queue-miscreant/chatango-client/DOCS_PROJECT.md

 ```
 Coloring.insertColor(position,color)
 ```

 Inserts a color number `color` at position `position`

 ```
 Coloring.effectRange(start,end,effect)
 ```
-Adds an effect with number `effect` from string slice `[start:end]`. effectRange(0,-1,0) will make the entire string until the last character reverse video.
+Adds an effect with number `effect` from string slice `[start:end]`.
+`For example, effectRange(0,-1,0)` will make the entire string until the last character reverse video.

 ```
 Coloring.addGlobalEffect(effect)